dominikh/go-tools/website/content/docs/running-staticcheck/cli/build-tags/index.md

 ```

-Alternatively, if no arguments are passed, `staticcheck` will read from standard input instead.
+Alternatively, if no arguments are passed, `staticcheck -merge` will read from standard input instead.
 This allows for workflows like

 ```